I made the figures of the German Africa Corps. All poses are with a sense of tension, such as during reconnaissance.

 He has a pipe-formed explosive like the military engineer, I built it last time.

-Uniforms of the German Africa Corps, according to the article, seems originally to be olive green.
+Uniforms of the German Africa Corps, according to the article, seem originally to be olive green.
 Cloth fades by a severe climate and changes like dark yellow, sand yellow, and a buff.
 Therefore, I used a dark yellow mixed with a little green.

 It is always like this when compared to an AA battery.

 He is a machine gunner.
 Because he holds spare ammunition in his other hand, it seems to be heavy.

 Because I did not understand the painting of the sleeve badge, I left it as I did a dry brushing lightly.

 Since the diameter of the pupil of the Japanese is about 12mm, Caucasian, German may be a little larger 13mm.
 It is 0.371428mm divided by 35.
 Well, it’s around 0.35mm or 0.4mm.

 I imagine he is the most superior in four infantries because he has a submachine gun and also has binoculars.

 Their faces are slightly long.
 Because all the members are good-looking, I paint them with a good feeling.